marinamadaras/CHIPxDeception/README.md

 The Logger module is special, in that its format is already pre-determined by Python's logging framework.

 ## General Usage and Configuration
 The system has a set of pre-configured core modules that it will start up with, specified in `core-modules.yaml`.
-This file initially does not exist, but it will be created along with other configuration files by running the `chip.sh` script without any subcommands, and it looks like this:
+This file initially does not exist, but it will be created (from default values) along with other configuration files by running the `chip.sh` script without any subcommands, and it looks like this:

 ```YAML
 logger_module: logger-default